Water Safety

 A brief discussion of techniques for re-entering a boat but no re-entry is required

-These are normally organised and run by OUWLRC at the Rosenblatt Pool, Iffley Road Sports Centre and cost £10.
 To book a drill, talk to your captain or vice captain, or keep an eye out on our social media pages.
 For more information on how to deal with a capsize regardless of the boat you’re in, please refer to the OURCs page on capsize drills here.
 The key points are:

 The boat is your flotation device (whether it’s a Ix, IV+ or VIII+) so you must stay in contact with the boat the entire way through the capsize drill and also out on the water should a capsize or swamping occur.